sharandac/My-TTGO-Watch/USAGE.md

 * tilt
 * display of step counter

+The stepcounter value is published to [gadgetbridge](https://gadgetbridge.org) automatically if bluetooth is enabled.
+The frequency of publication is driven by gadgetbridge.
+Initially, it is on a 30 minutes frequency.
+When the realtime tab of gadgetbridge is selected, the frequency is set to every 5 seconds.
+If the watch lost contact with gadgetbridge for more than 30 minutes, the stepcounter is also refreshed when bluetooth is reconnected.

 ## Bluetooth

 The bluetooth notification work with [gadgetbridge](https://gadgetbridge.org) very well.
 But keep in mind, bluetooth in standby reduces the battery runtime.